SYKM

 Peter Shaw, detective inspector, and George Valentine, detective sergeant, in Norfolk, England, by Jim Kelly

-Shaw, Simon: professor of history in Raleigh, North Carolina by Sarah R. Shaber
+Simon Shaw: professor of history in Raleigh, North Carolina, by Sarah R. Shaber

 Hector Belascoaran Shayne: one-eyed, half-Irish, half-Basque, Coca-Cola-swilling private investigator in Mexico City, by Paco Ignacio Taibo II